 Figure 9.
-Same as Figure 6, but for MAM 200 hPa geopotential height (shading) and 200 hPa irrotational winds (vectors).
-Black box in North Atlantic represents the East Atlantic index.
+Same as figure 6, but for MAM 200 hPa geopotential height (shading) and 200 hPa irrotational winds (vectors).

 Figure 10.
-Same as Figure 9, but for JJA.
+Same as figure 9, but for JJA.

+For boreal summer (Figure 10) the 200 hPa geopotential height response for A (Figure 10a) lacks a wave train towards the NAE region.
+Instead, a strong meridional dipole is present between the Mediterranean and Northern Europe.
 For P forcing (Figure 10b), much of the response over the NAE region is insignificant.
-The exception to this is a significant positive anomaly over the North Atlantic and a dipole over Europe matching the A response in polarity, but with the southern lobe being the only significant area.
-AP (Figure 10c) shows a response that resembles the P response much more than the A response in the extratropics, indicating that the Pacific response remains the dominant influence in boreal summer over the NAE region, and that the influence from the Atlantic is small.
+The exception to this is a significant positive anomaly 390 over the North Atlantic and a dipole over Europe matching the A response in polarity, but with the southern lobe being the only significant area.
+AP (Figure 10c) shows a response that resembles the P response much more than the A response in the extratropics, indicating that the Pacific response remains the dominant influence in boreal summer over the NAE region.
 This resemblance to P is in contrast to the response for the linear addition (A+P), where the dipole shows up more clearly due to the linear combination of A and P.

 The difference between AP and A+P (Figure 10e) shows that the NAE anomaly resembles A, but with the opposite sign.
-Thus the difference between AP and A+P likely occurs due to a weakened wave propagation in boreal summer compared to boreal spring, or the outcome of the weakened propagation occurring earlier in boreal spring.
-Here, the residual dipole in boreal summer may be the overall result following boreal spring (see Figure S8 for the evolution of the residual).
-This reduced strength is shown in Figure 10f, where the addition of the Atlantic SSTA forcing results in a weaker response when compared to A alone.
-Furthermore, the AP-P difference appears to diminish north of the subtropical region, including a significantly reduced negative anomaly over Northern Europe, when compared to A (Figure S4).
-Overall, independently, the Atlantic creates a robust dipole signal in the NAE region (as seen in A), but when added to an El Niño event, this influence is reduced considerably (Figure 10f).
-Namely, the influence cannot travel as far north, as seen by the lack of significance in the North Atlantic.
-Thus, the Pacific remains the dominant influence on the NAE region into the boreal summer.
-The Atlantic SSTA primarily modulates an El Niño's response by primarily reinforcing the dipole over Europe, as both lobes are now significant (Figure 10b vs. Figure 10c).
+Thus the difference between AP and A+P likely occurs due to a weakened Atlantic response in the NAE region.
+This reduced strength is shown in figure 10f, where the addition of the Atlantic SSTA forcing results in a weaker response when compared to A alone.
+Furthermore, the AP-P difference appears to diminish north of the subtropical region, including a significantly reduced negative anomaly over Northern Europe, when compared to A. Overall, independently, the Atlantic creates a robust 400 dipole signal in the NAE region (as seen in A), but when added to an El Niño event, this influence is reduced considerably (Figure 10f).
+Namely, the influence cannot travel as far north, making the Pacific remain the dominant influence on the NAE region into the boreal summer.
+The Atlantic SSTA primarily modulates an El Niño's response by primarily reinforcing the dipole over Europe, as both lobes are now significant.

-4 Discussion and Conclusion
+405 4 Discussion and Conclusion

-Using MLR analysis and a series of targeted modeling experiments where we force the Pacific and Atlantic basins separately as well as jointly, we find that the tropical North Atlantic modulates the ENSO teleconnection towards the NAE region.
+Using MLR analysis and a series of sensitivity experiments, our findings suggest that the tropical North Atlantic modulates the ENSO teleconnection towards the NAE region.
 To explain the mechanism of this modulation, we first focus on breaking down the tropical interactions, analyzing the Walker cell, and the interactions between the asymmetric and symmetric Gill responses.
-As far as we are aware, studying the interrelation of Gill responses over the tropical Atlantic is a novel consideration, building on the growing interest in inter-basin interactions and the newly discovered Secondary Gill response by García-Serrano et al. (2017).
+As far as we are aware, studying the interrelation of Gill responses over the tropical Atlantic is a novel consideration, building

+410 on the growing interest in inter-basin interactions and the newly discovered Secondary Gill response by García-Serrano et al. (2017).
 Furthermore, we hypothesize that the Walker cell interactions between the basins explains the underlying mechanism driving the PCD index (Wulff et al., 2017).
-The PCD is salient for its ability to influence the NAE region via a Rossby wave train, and a potential pathway for the Atlantic to influence the NAE region.
+The PCD is salient for its ability to propagate to the NAE region via a Rossby wave train, and a potential pathway for the Atlantic to influence the NAE region.